kammitama5/kammitama5.github.io/_posts/2024-03-21-Thursday-March-21st.md

 ## Hello!
 - I'm here in Toronto for HACS, which is a workshop just before Real World Crypto.
 Yes; RWC was the conference I attended in 2020 that was *just* before everything locked down, and I haven't really been back in-person since!
 Things are so different since then.
-Can you believe back then I was learning about Differential Privacy back then, and since then (1) published a paper in that area (2) do cryptography now?
+Can you believe back then I was learning about Differential Privacy, and since then (1) published a paper in that area (2) do cryptography now?
 - There is something about this year that has made me feel more "in my own skin" than I have ever felt in a LONG time.
 I have so far attributed it to Berkeley, but I really can't say why for sure right now.
 However, my peers have found me to be a riot because it's been a long time since I've just been *myself*.
 I even spoke with a mentor